-Each circle on the map represents one of the 362 regions of the OECD.
-Click on a circle to see how that region performs in each of the nine topics.
+Each circle on the map represents one of the 395 regions of the OECD.
+Click on a circle to see how that region performs in each of the eleven topics.
 Discover new regions by exploring the map.See more about OECD regions

 Each topic of well-being is measured by one or two indicators.
 The values of the indicators are expressed as a score between 0 and 10.
 A high score indicates better performance in a topic relative to the other regions.See more about the data transformation